ikotarac/redux-scope/README.md

 Redux scope logically brings together _actions_, _action types_, _reducers_ and _selectors_.
 It puts the focus on **reducers** and the **state**, making them modular and well organised, sparing you from writing boilerplate and doing all the wiring manually.

+_**Disclaimer.**_ Current test coverage is basic, just confirming that basic concepts work well.
+Until completely covered with tests, this package should be considered experimental.

 ## Installation

 `npm install redux-scope`